magento/merchdocs/src/catalog/category-product-rules.md

 1. For each attribute that is to be used in the rule, make sure that the “[Use in Product Listing]({% link stores/attributes-product.md %})” storefront property is set to “Yes”.

+{:.bs-callout-info} Make sure the attribute you select is NOT multiselect Input Type.

 1. Complete the [configuration]({% link marketing/visual-merchandiser-configuration.md %}) to identify each “smart” attribute that is to be used with Visual Merchandiser.

 ## Step 2: Create the Category Rule